 Through her time at ORNL, Whitlock honed her skills in various scripting languages.
 Additionally, she took advantage of the opportunity to attend scientific conferences to broaden her knowledge of GIS.

 “This experience has helped me to transition careers and given me an opportunity to learn a variety of new skills,” Whitlock said.
 “While I did go back to school, there is a difference between learning something in a course and being able to apply that knowledge in a work environment.
 This experience has helped me to solidify many of the GIS skills I learned through applying them to real-world issues, rather than just through academic exercises.”

 After her appointment, Whitlock took a job with the city of Elk Grove, California, as a strategic planning and innovation program manager.
 In this role, Whitlock coordinates strategic innovation projects, works on sustainability and resiliency planning, and helps in the development of a Smart Cities implementation strategy.

-The ASTRO and Post-Master’s Research Associate programs are administered by the Oak Ridge Institute for Science and Education (ORISE) for the U.S. Department of Energy.
+The former ASTRO and former Post-Master’s Research Associate programs were administered by the Oak Ridge Institute for Science and Education (ORISE) for the U.S. Department of Energy.